Donator-ai/Development-Lab/IATI-Plus/XML-Data-Aggregation.md

 All folders in the IATI Data Dump should contain one organization file and one or more activity files.
 Here is is an example: [Code](https://github.com/Donator-ai/Development-Lab/blob/main/Resources/Folder-Org-Activity-Joins.xml)

-As a goal, we would like to add comments or other separations between folders found in the IATI Data Dump and between filed found in each folder.
-See example comments in green below:
+As a goal, we would like to add comments or other separations between folders found in the IATI Data Dump and between files found in each folder.
+See example comments in green below.
+Also we might like to incorporate the name of each file (as the name is found on IATI Data Dump folders, to each folder join.
+This way we can programmatically update the joining conventions as needed to support testing.

 ![Code Joins](https://github.com/Donator-ai/Development-Lab/blob/main/Media/Folder-Org-Activity-Joins.png)